• Skip to main content

 Glazed cake pops in a glass jar, wood background.

 You might have been wondering how to use a cake pop maker.
 Now you know how easy it can be!
 Want to make things even simpler?
-Try using a cake mix next time to cut the total time down.
+Try using a cake mix to make cake pops to cut the total time down.

 If you want to add a little pop of fun to your cake pops, sprinkle some colored sugar or cute sprinkles onto the wet glaze, or dip them into chocolate.
 This will make them look extra festive for a holiday party, birthday celebration, or any other type of gathering!